mohit114/ContextualGadget/README.md

 NOTE: The steps below do not result in a fully working gadget.
       It shows up as being installed but no card is displayed when an email with "Hello World" is received.
+      I guess manifest file is not need now as described in the example here https://developers.google.com/gmail/contextual_gadgets since we can set values under configuraion section of Gmail contextual gadget extension.
       This might need a paid account i.e we need to buy a domain from google.
 Please go through this link https://stackoverflow.com/questions/43329110/is-it-possible-to-test-and-develop-gmail-contextual-gadgets-using-regular-gmail
       Any help is highly appreciated.